baharmon/lectures/content/computational-ecology-2024/_index.md

 ---

-# Point Clouds

-{{< note >}}
-I am also interested in point clouds as a new design medium for landscape architecture, that is both hyper-detailed, yet also abstract.
-{{< /note >}}

----

 {{< slide background-image="point-cloud-path-1.jpg" background-size="contain" >}}

 # Point Cloud Modeling

 {{< note >}}
+I am also interested in point clouds as a new design medium for landscape architecture, that is both hyper-detailed, yet also abstract.
-I have been experimenting with point cloud modeling techniques.
+With point cloud modeling,
-Complex, detailed scenes can be composited by classifying, segmenting, transforming, and merging point clouds.
+complex, detailed scenes can be composited by classifying, segmenting, transforming, and merging point clouds.
 {{< /note >}}

 ---